Joseph Espie Dods

-Joseph Espie Dods (1874–1930) was an Australian medical practitioner and soldier.
+Joseph Espie Dods, (29 June 1874 – 6 December 1930) was an Australian medical practitioner and soldier.
 He served in the South African War and the First World War, and was Government Medical Officer for the City of Brisbane for 30 years.

 Early life

 Espie Dods was born in Shepherd's Bush, London, third son of Robert Smith Dods and his wife Elizabeth Gray Stodart.
 Both his parents were born in Edinburgh, but Elizabeth had grown up in Melbourne from the age of three.
 Robert Dods amassed a sizeable fortune as a merchant in Dunedin, New Zealand, during the gold rush in the 1860s, and retired to Edinburgh, the city of his birth.
 Dods died prematurely in 1876, and his widow returned to Australia with her three sons.
 In 1879 she married Dr Charles Ferdinand Marks, and bore him three sons and a daughter.
 Two of these sons, Alexander Marks and Edward Marks would also pursue medical careers.
 Espie entered Brisbane Grammar School in 1885, and in 1890 was sent to school at Morat (Murten) in Switzerland to learn French and German.
 In 1892 he matriculated at Edinburgh University, and commenced the study of medicine.
 He graduated in 1897, and went to Dublin to obtain an additional qualification in Public Health.
 Espie was commissioned as a lieutenant in the Queensland Defence Force in 1898, and returned to Australia the following year.
-He was promoted captain in 1899...
+He was promoted captain in 1899.

-The South African War
+South African War

 As the political situation in South Africa steadily deteriorated in 1899, the Queensland Government offered to send troops to support British interests.
 When Mafeking, Kimberley and Ladysmith were invested in October, a contingent of mounted infantry was raised, and Espie was appointed Regimental Medical Officer.
 The 1st Contingent sailed from Brisbane at the beginning of November 1899.
 At Sunnyside Espie was specially commended for staying out in the veldt overnight with a wounded officer.
 He also served at the Relief of Kimberley, Paardeberg, Driefontein, Johannesburg, and Pretoria, and he accompanied Baden-Powell's column to the relief of the force at Eland's River.
 Espie arrived back in Brisbane in December 1900.